 Current Liability is a financial obligation that a company needs to pay within a year of incurring it.
 Also known as short-term liability, a company fulfills this obligation using the current assets.
 In the event of fulfilling one current liability, the company might also create another such liability.
 For instance, to pay the suppliers, the company might decide to avail of a loan from the bank.
 This, in turn, creates another liability.

-Current liabilities are presented in the balance sheet and include accrued liabilities, accounts payable, short-term debt and more.
-Accounts under current liability may vary as per industry or government regulations.
-For instance, in the balance sheet of a bank, there will be ‘Customer Deposits’ account under the head of current liability.
+Current liabilities are presented in the balance sheet and include accrued liabilities, accounts payable, short-term debt, etc. Accounts under current liability may vary as per industry or government regulations.
+For instance, in the balance sheet of a bank, there will be a ‘Customer Deposits’ account under the head of current liability.

 - How to Present Current Liabilities?